Niel Black: Biography

-Black was born at Kilbridemore, Cowal, Argyleshire, Scotland, the son of Archibald Black (died 1808), a farmer, and his wife Janet, née Macchananaich (Buchanan).
-His native language is Gaelic but he was also fluent in English.
+Black (the surname is Mac 'Ille Dhuibh in Gaelic) was born at Kilbridemore, Cowal, Argyleshire, Scotland, the son of Archibald Black (died 1808), a farmer, and his wife Janet, née Nic Chananaich (Buchanan).
+His native language was Gaelic but he was also fluent in English.

 Black sailed to Australia on board the Ariadne and docked in Port Adelaide in 1839.
-He had the idea of investing in Australian pastoral properties with his partner Mr Alexander Struthers Finlay, of Castle Toward, Argyleshire, Mr Thomas Steuart Gladstone, of Capenock, Dumfriesshire and Mr William Steuart of Glenormiston, Peeblesshire, Scotland.
+He had the idea of investing in Australian pastoral properties with his partners Alexander Struthers Finlay, of Castle Toward, Argyleshire, Thomas Steuart Gladstone, of Capenock, Dumfriesshire and Mr William Steuart of Glenormiston, Peeblesshire, Scotland.
+Black's partners invested £6,000 between them, with Black providing ‘little capital but much ability and practical experience’.
 He realised the land was too expensive in Adelaide and visited Melbourne and Sydney.
 He decided to settle in Port Phillip because he felt it was more of a “Scotch settlement”.

 He purchased a 17,612 hectare run near Lake Terang in the Western District which he named 'Glenormiston' in 1840.
 He also bought a run nearby called 'The Sisters' in 1844.
 The partnership, which was highly remunerative after 1846, continued until 1868 when the property was divided.
 Black bought Gladstone's portion, now known as Mount Noorat, and resided on it until his death on 15 May 1880.

 In the 1850s Black visited Scotland again, he lived there for five years where he met Grace Greenshields Leadbetter.
 They were married in 1857.
 Black and his wife had three sons, Archibald John, Steuart Gladstone and Niel Walter.